ArcFlow

 1. Confidence Decay Policies#

-Attach a decay policy to any node label.
-Confidence decreases automatically as facts age, and nodes below the threshold are pruned from live view results:
+Define a decay policy with a half-life in days, then attach it to a label.
+Confidence decreases automatically as facts age, and nodes below the floor confidence are pruned from live view results:

 CREATE DECAY POLICY price_freshness